Demonstrate leadership in Indigenous Relations.

-Join the growing number of Canadian companies who recognize the importance of Aboriginal participation in Canada’s economy by becoming PAR Certified.
+Join the growing number of Canadian companies who recognize the importance of Indigenous participation in Canada’s economy by becoming PAIR Certified.

-Progressive Aboriginal Relations (PAR) is a certification program that confirms corporate performance in Aboriginal relations at the Bronze, Silver or Gold level.
-Certified companies promote their level with a PAR logo signaling to communities that they are good business partners; great places to work, and are committed to prosperity in Aboriginal communities.
-PAR is the only Corporate Social Responsibility program with an emphasis on Aboriginal Relations.
+Partnership Accreditation In Indigenous Relations (PAIR) is a certification program that confirms corporate performance in Indigenous relations at the Bronze, Silver or Gold level.
+Certified companies promote their level with a PAIR logo signaling to communities that they are good business partners; great places to work, and are committed to prosperity in Indigenous communities.
+PAIR is the only Corporate Social Responsibility program with an emphasis on Indigenous Relations.

-The independent external verification and juried review of corporate performance in Aboriginal relations provides a high-level of assurance that a certified company would be a good partner, a great place to work, and is committed to the prosperity of Aboriginal communities, businesses, and individuals.
-The verification also includes interviews with Aboriginal stakeholders, ensuring that the voice of the Aboriginal community is considered in the jury’s deliberations and assignment of a PAR certification.
+The independent external verification and juried review of corporate performance in Indigenous relations provides a high-level of assurance that a certified company would be a good partner, a great place to work, and is committed to the prosperity of Indigenous communities, businesses, and individuals.
+The verification also includes interviews with Indigenous stakeholders, ensuring that the voice of Indigenous communities is considered in the jury’s deliberations and assignment of a PAIR certification.

-For PAR companies: Establish a reputation in Corporate Social Responsibility.
+For PAIR companies: Establish a reputation in Corporate Social Responsibility.

-The PAR certification program validates performance and confirms company commitment, success, and impact.
-Participation in PAR ensures that Aboriginal relations is addressed as part of a company’s overall corporate social responsibility strategy and considered in annual planning and at the strategic level.
+The PAIR certification program validates performance and confirms company commitment, success, and impact.
+Participation in PAIR ensures that Indigenous relations is addressed as part of a company’s overall corporate social responsibility strategy and considered in annual planning and at the strategic level.

 Participation Levels